nthallen/BMM_A01_R0/README.md

 I have also created custom Atmel Studio configurations for each serial number, so simply switching configurations gets me to a specific board.

+(Note: CAN_BOARD_SN here actually refers to the BMM serial number.
+A different board type might reuse the can_control code and have a different series of serial numbers.
+The CAN_ prefix is used here just as a namespace qualifier.)